 Can decisions be reviewed?

-Your request should be in writing and should give:
+Your request should be in writing or by email and should give:

 - The date and reference number from your letter.